trekhleb/javascript-algorithms/src/algorithms/sorting/radix-sort/README.md

 *Where does the name come from?*

-In numeral systems, the word **radix** represents how many digits are possible.
+In mathematical numeral systems, the *radix* or base is the number of unique digits, including the digit zero, used to represent numbers in a positional numeral system.
 For example, a binary system (using numbers 0 and 1) has a radix of 2 and a decimal system (using numbers 0 to 9) has a radix of 10.

 ## Efficiency